 4. The student, employee or handler fails to appropriately care for the animal, including feeding, exercising, taking outside for performance of excretory functions, and cleaning up;

-5. The presence of the animal significantly disrupts or interferes with the educational process, school activities or the instruction program;
+5. The presence of the animal substantially disrupts or interferes with the educational process, school activities or the instruction program; or

-If the District properly excludes a service animal under this Policy, the District will provide the individual with a disability the opportunity to participate in the service, program or activity without having the service animal on the premises.
+If the District excludes a service animal based on the factors detailed herein or any other legal basis, the District will provide the individual with a disability the opportunity to participate in the service, program or activity without having the service animal on the premises.

 The following procedure should be utilized in selecting textbooks: